 Peregrine Falcon WatchEach spring the Precipice Trail closes to allow the endangered peregrine falcons to nest and raise their young undisturbed.
 You can join rangers, volunteers, and partners staff at the base of the mountain to view the falcons with the aid of ranger provided scopes or on a monitors.
 The program is typically offered from the end of May through July on varying days of the week.
 Up to date schedules can be found on the park calendar.
 July can be an exciting month because that is when the fledglings are often learning how to fly.

 Night Sky TalksMaine’s striking coastline is often admired for its rugged rocks.
-Relax on Acadia’s only true sand beach with uninterrupted views of the night sky while park rangers share significant stories to help discover the intricacies of the stars.
+Relax on Acadia’s largest sand beach with uninterrupted views of the night sky while park rangers share significant stories to help discover the intricacies of the stars.
 Acadia's Sand Beach, located just off the Park Loop Road, is a unique and exceptionally dark location for stargazing.
 Come join rangers as they share the natural history, inspiring stories, and an orientation to the night skies of Down East Maine.

 Sand Beach is not handicapped-accessible.
 Bring a towel or chair and dress warmly.
 Bring bug spray as there are insects on the beach.